-To help prevent homelessness and protect at-risk populations, Huntington Beach identified the following objectives as provided in the City's 2021-2029 Housing Element:
+To help prevent homelessness and protect at-risk populations, Huntington Beach identified the following objectives in the proposed 2021-2029 Housing Element:

 Program 5C.
 Homeless Assistance

 Objective: Continue participation in the County's Regional Committee for the Continuum of Care and annually allocate CDBG monies to fund agencies serving the homeless and atrisk population.
 Continue to enhance service in this area and apply for available funding opportunities for homelessness assistance and response efforts.
 Pursue funding opportunities through Project Homekey and other funding sources as they become available to convert identified existing hotels and motels to permanent or interim housing for the target population.